alice-doc/alice-analysis-tutorial/analysis/lego.md

 By now, your code is running well on Grid, you're submitting and merging jobs like a seasoned professional.
 However, do you really want to

 * Stay up all night to resubmit jobs?
-* Risk losing your code because it's not committed to AliPhysics?
+* Risk losing your code because it's not part of AliPhysics and your hard drive crashes?

 To avoid these headaches, users are encouraged to run their jobs in a more automated and efficient way by using the LEGO framework.